 To help you and your child cope with hemophilia:

 - Talk with a counselor.
-You may be concerned about striking the right balance between keeping your child safe and encouraging as much normal activity as possible.
-A social worker or therapist with knowledge of hemophilia can help you cope with your concerns and identify the minimum limitations necessary for your child.
+Striking the right balance between keeping your child safe and encouraging as much activity as possible can be tricky.
+A social worker or therapist with knowledge of hemophilia can help identify the least amount of limitations your child needs.

 - Let people know.
-Be sure to tell anyone who will be taking care of your child — baby sitters, workers at your child care center, relatives, friends and teachers — about your child's condition.
+Be sure to tell anyone who will be taking care of your child — babysitters, child care workers, relatives, friends and teachers — about your child's condition.
 If your child plays noncontact sports, be sure to tell coaches, too.

 Preparing for an appointment